-Private actions seeking compensation for antitrust damages are available even if there has been a criminal conviction for the same matter.
-Indeed, article 651 of the Italian Code of Criminal Procedure expressly provides that a decision pronounced at the outcome of a criminal proceedings, when it is final and binding, has a res judicata effect in the civil proceedings for the liquidation of the damages deriving from the criminal offence ascertained therein.
+Private actions seeking compensation for antitrust damages are available even if an antitrust violation has been ascertained in the context of criminal proceedings.
+Article 651 of the Code of Criminal Procedure expressly provides that a decision pronounced at the outcome of a criminal proceeding, when it is final and binding, has a res judicata effect in the civil proceeding for the liquidation of the damages deriving from the criminal offence ascertained therein.
 The res judicata effect covers only the existence of the fact, its criminal relevance and the assessment that the condemned party committed it.